The last few times I’ve been at church, I wait for acquaintances to ask, “Where have you been?”

 As I healed, I started feeling hungry for Sunday again.
 But two years is a long time to skip Sundays.
 I’d been a leader in my church—part of the worship team, a small group leader, volunteering in childcare.
 I knew people noticed my absence.

 I worried about being judged.

 My self-consciousness isn’t unusual.
-In her new book, Searching for Sunday, Rachel Held Evans writes about the awkward period where she avoided her childhood church.
+In her book, Searching for Sunday, Rachel Held Evans wrote about the awkward period where she avoided her childhood church.
 When she started attending new churches, she felt judged by a few people from her old church that questioned her wandering away from her old community.